dermotte/openai-transcribe-gradio/README.md

 You can use a gradio interface to transcribe an audio file.

-3. Finds the next available temporary MP3 filename.
+1. Finds the next available temporary MP3 filename.
-4. Converts the input audio file to MP3 format at 64 kbps.
+2. Converts the input audio file to MP3 format at 64 kbps.
-5. Sends the MP3 file to the OpenAI transcription API.
+3. Sends the MP3 file to the OpenAI transcription API.
-6. Returns resulting transcription.
+4. Provides resulting transcription for download.

 ## How to set your API key?

-In MS Powershell:

-`$Env:OPENAI_API_KEY = "<yourkey>"`
+Use the Gradio interface.